qkrcks0218/CRTBound/Readme.md

 # CRTBound

 This Github repository contains CRTBound R package that implements the methodologies in [Park and Kang (2021)](https://www.tandfonline.com/doi/full/10.1080/01621459.2021.1983437 "IVNet").
 We consider a cluster randomized trial (CRT) when both partial interference and noncompliance are present.
-In particular, the package focuses on the three target estimands:
+In particular, the package focuses on the three types of the causal estimands:
-* Intent-to-Treat (ITT) Effect
+* Overall intent-to-Treat (ITT) Effect
-* Heteogeneous ITT effect using the approach in Ding et al. (2019)
+* Heteogeneous ITT effect
 * Compliance group ITT effects (i.e. network effects) arising from CRTs under the presence of interference and noncompliance

+To infer the overall, heterogeneous ITT effects, we propose a modest extension of a nonparametric, regression-esque method based on Ding et al. (2019).
+In CRTBound package, the inference of the overall, heterogeneous ITT effects can be done by running `r ITT(Data)` and `r HTE(Data)' functions, respecitvely.

+To infer the network effects, we use the classification-based bounding methods via linear programming.
+In CRTBound package, this method is implemented in `r SharpBound(Data)` function.
+Additionally, we propose extensions of bounds by Grilli and Mealli (2008) and
+Long and Hudgens (2013) to CRT settings with interference.
+In CRTBound package, these methods are implemented in `r LongHudgens' function.
+Lastly, by intersecting the bound estimates from the above two approaches, narrower bounds can be obtained.
+In CRTBound package, these methods are implemented in `r Bound.Intersect' function.

 This package is currently in beta.